Volunteers

 Teen Volunteers

 This program is tailored for teens ages 14 – 17, who are interested in animal-related professions (a unique opportunity to kick-start your future career).
+An emphasis is placed upon the costumer service side of zoo and aquarium careers.

 • Teen Volunteer Requirements

-Teen Volunteer Time Requirements
+Teen Volunteer Requirements

 Teen volunteers will help with a large variety of National Aviary needs.
 These may include items such as:

-• Habitat Heroes, our live Immersive Bird Show usher
+• Live Immersive Bird Show usher

 • Rainbow Lorikeet Feeding usher/line management